zwets/gtdb-ident/README.md

       ./gtdb-ident  # Generates index

-  The indexing process takes a while time and generates a large (15G) file in `./data/`.
+  The indexing process takes a while time and generates a large (23G) file in `./data/`.

+  **Note** to reduce the size of the database (and memory usage), set the value of `SELECTION` in the script to a lower value.

 * \[Optional\] Remove the GTDB-Tk data reference data